spinnaker/spinnaker.github.io/community/releases/release-manager-runbook/index.md

 - The [release calendar](/community/releases/release-cadence/#upcoming-releases) is awesome.
 It gives you an agenda with the expected duties.
 - Here's what the project expects all contributors to do for [backports/patches](/community/contributing/releasing/#release-branch-patch-criteria).

+If the builds break, you can take a look at [some common issues](https://spinnaker.io/community/contributing/nightly-builds/#common-build-failures) to see if we've encounter them before.

 ## Verify You Have Access
 - You've been included in [release-manager@spinnaker.io](mailto:release-manager@spinnaker.io) group by contacting a